-The Skywalker saga, which dates back to 1977, comes to a close on December 19, when The Rise of Skywalker hits theaters.
+The Skywalker saga, which dates back to 1977, came to a close on December 19, when Star Wars: The Rise of Skywalker hit theaters.
 Between that end of an era, and Baby Yoda taking over the internet with his scene-stealing performance on The Mandalorian, we thought now is as good a time as any to rank all the live-action Star Wars movies.
-That includes the original trilogy, the prequels, the new trilogy, and the anthology films, but not The Clone Wars or Caravan of Courage: An Ewok Adventure and its sequel, Ewoks: The Battle for Endor, which would obviously be number one.
-We’ll update when Rise is out.
+That includes the original trilogy, prequels, new trilogy, and the anthology films, but not The Clone Wars or Caravan of Courage: An Ewok Adventure and its sequel, Ewoks: The Battle for Endor, which would obviously be number one.

 Honestly, it’s impressive Solo turned out as well as it did, considering all the behind-the-scenes drama.
 Alden Ehrenreich makes for a halfway decent Han Solo, which is no small task, and Phoebe Waller-Bridge as the voice of an outspoken droid is inspired casting.
 But otherwise, Solo is the only anonymous Star Wars movie.
 There’s very little engaging about it, and the only truly memorable sequence is the train heist.
 Oh, and when Han Solo “gets” his name.
 But that’s not the good kind of memorable.